QuantEcon/lecture-source-jl/source/rst/multi_agent_models/schelling.rst

 Overview
 ========

-In 1969, Thomas C. Schelling developed a simple but striking model of racial segregation :cite:`Schelling1969`
+In 1969, Thomas C. Schelling developed a simple but striking model of racial segregation :cite:`Schelling1969`.

-His model studies the dynamics of racially mixed neighborhoods
+His model studies the dynamics of racially mixed neighborhoods.

-Like much of Schelling's work, the model shows how local interactions can lead to surprising aggregate structure
+Like much of Schelling's work, the model shows how local interactions can lead to surprising aggregate structure.

-In particular, it shows that relatively mild preference for neighbors of similar race can lead in aggregate to the collapse of mixed neighborhoods, and high levels of segregation
+In particular, it shows that relatively mild preference for neighbors of similar race can lead in aggregate to the collapse of mixed neighborhoods, and high levels of segregation.

-In recognition of this and other research, Schelling was awarded the 2005 Nobel Prize in Economic Sciences (joint with Robert Aumann)
+In recognition of this and other research, Schelling was awarded the 2005 Nobel Prize in Economic Sciences (joint with Robert Aumann).

-In this lecture we (in fact you) will build and run a version of Schelling's model
+In this lecture we (in fact you) will build and run a version of Schelling's model.

 The Model
 =========

-We will cover a variation of Schelling's model that is easy to program and captures the main idea
+We will cover a variation of Schelling's model that is easy to program and captures the main idea.

-Suppose we have two types of people: orange people and green people
+Suppose we have two types of people: orange people and green people.

-For the purpose of this lecture, we will assume there are 250 of each type
+For the purpose of this lecture, we will assume there are 250 of each type.

-These agents all live on a single unit square
+These agents all live on a single unit square.

-The location of an agent is just a point :math:`(x, y)`,  where :math:`0 < x, y < 1`
+The location of an agent is just a point :math:`(x, y)`,  where :math:`0 < x, y < 1`.

 Preferences
 -----------

-We will say that an agent is *happy* if half or more of her 10 nearest neighbors are of the same type
+We will say that an agent is *happy* if half or more of her 10 nearest neighbors are of the same type.

-Here 'nearest' is in terms of `Euclidean distance <https://en.wikipedia.org/wiki/Euclidean_distance>`_
+Here 'nearest' is in terms of `Euclidean distance <https://en.wikipedia.org/wiki/Euclidean_distance>`_.

-An agent who is not happy is called *unhappy*
+An agent who is not happy is called *unhappy*.

-An important point here is that agents are not averse to living in mixed areas
+An important point here is that agents are not averse to living in mixed areas.

-They are perfectly happy if half their neighbors are of the other color
+They are perfectly happy if half their neighbors are of the other color.

 Behavior
 --------

-Initially, agents are mixed together (integrated)
+Initially, agents are mixed together (integrated).

-In particular, the initial location of each agent is an independent draw from a bivariate uniform distribution on :math:`S = (0, 1)^2`
+In particular, the initial location of each agent is an independent draw from a bivariate uniform distribution on :math:`S = (0, 1)^2`.

-Now, cycling through the set of all agents, each agent is now given the chance to stay or move
+Now, cycling through the set of all agents, each agent is now given the chance to stay or move.

-We assume that each agent will stay put if they are happy and move if unhappy
+We assume that each agent will stay put if they are happy and move if unhappy.

 The algorithm for moving is as follows